thespad/thespad.github.io/content/posts/adding-spamhaus-drop-list-to-unifi-gateway/index.md

 ```

 Now we can set up a cron job to run the script on whatever frequency we want.
 The DROP list changes quite slowly so there's no need to update more than once per hour, in fact once per day is more than enough in most cases.
 If you try and pull more often than once an hour you'll probably get blocked by Spamhaus, so don't do that.

+Make sure you run the script at least once by hand to make sure everything works as expected before you set it up to run automatically; you don't want your gateway going down in the middle of the night due to a typo.